elpinal/mixml-sml/README.md

 ## Status

 - Few bugs are found.
+- Higher-order units have been implemented.
+(But merging of two unit imports are not implemented yet.)
-- Higher-order units and first-class units are not implemented yet.
+- First-class units are not implemented yet.
-- Elaboration translaton (and thus the dynamic semantics) still remains to be implemented.
+- Elaboration translation (and thus the dynamic semantics) still remains to be implemented.

 ## Additions to the original system in the paper